misterkedan/vesuna/README.md

 vesuna.gibberish();
 vesuna.serial();
 ```
-Those will use the current autoseed settings, but will NOT apply the seed to vesuna like vesuna.autoseed() does.
+Those will use the current autoseed settings, but unlike vesuna.autoseed() these methods will NOT update vesuna.seed.

 # Random helpers